rileyrg/Emacs-Customisations/README.md

 16. Tree Sitter

-17. treesit-auto
+    1.  treesit-auto

         Automatically install and use tree-sitter major modes in Emacs 29+.
 If the tree-sitter version can’t be used, fall back to the original major mode.

             (use-package treesit-auto
               :custom
               (treesit-auto-install 'prompt)
+              (treesit-extra-load-path `(,(no-littering-expand-var-file-name "tree-sitter")))
               :config
+              (treesit-auto-add-to-auto-mode-alist 'all)
               (global-treesit-auto-mode))

         \*\*\*\*JavaScript Family

-    1. Javascript
+    2. Javascript

             (use-package js
               :demand t